 States have different requirements, but usually, you’ll need an SR-22 for around three years.
 However, if you have a serious infraction, you might have to carry SR-22 insurance for ten years.

 If your insurance lapses or gets suspended, the insurance company must notify the Department of Motor Vehicles.
 Then, your license will be suspended yet again and the whole procedure starts over at square one.

 How Do I Know When My SR-22 is Up?

-Freeway Insurance agents will find cheap auto insurance options so you can pick the one that best fits your budget and needs.
-You can get a quick and free car insurance quote online, reach out to us by phone at 800-777-5620 or stop by one of our convenient locations.
+At Freeway Insurance, our agents can assist in locating cost-effective auto insurance options that best align with your budget and requirements.
+You may quickly obtain a complimentary car insurance estimate online or contact us by phone at 800-777-5620 or visit one of our convenient locations.